amccloy/dwhp-website/README.md

 ### Deploying

 Upload code from `/dist` folder to server.
-Ensure that the index.html page is also servered for all 404 requests, or duplicate it to 404.html if the server requires that.
+Ensure that the index.html page is also served for all 404 requests, or duplicate it to 404.html if the server requires that.

+If using surge, simple run `ember surge`

 ## Further Reading / Useful Links